Ph.D., University of Chicago (1994)

 Honors Program Distinguished Service Award (2005)

-As Provost, Dr. Rehm has instituted academic reorganization into a schools model, shepherded and launched the development of a new general education program, the Veritas program, overseen the development of new academic programs at the undergraduate and graduate level, strengthened the admissions operation, and overseen the hiring, development, and tenure of faculty.
+Dr. Rehm has instituted academic reorganization into a schools model, shepherded and launched the development of a new general education program, the Veritas program, overseen the development of new academic programs at the undergraduate and graduate level, strengthened the admissions operation, and overseen the hiring, development, and tenure of faculty.

 Dr. Rehm is actively engaged with the profession.
 In recent years, he has presented papers on retention, college preparation among high school students, Catholic higher education, planning and budgeting, and the liberal arts.
 Dr. Rehm also serves regularly as an evaluator and team chair for the Middle States Commission on Higher Education.
 He serves on the Middle States Steering Committee engaged in revising the accreditation standards for the 500 schools in the Middle States region.